Salt & Wind Travel

 Manzanar National Historic Site

-Also just outside Lone Pine, the Manzanar War Relocation Center dives into a darker side of America’s past.
-More than 100,000 Japanese immigrants and Japanese-American citizens were forcibly removed from their homes and incarcerated in these military-style camps during World War II.
+Just outside Lone Pine, the Manzanar War Relocation Center is among the most sobering yet vital highway 395 attractions.
+More than 100,000 Japanese immigrants and Japanese Americans were forcibly removed from their homes and incarcerated in these military-style camps during World War II.
+Start by visiting the Visitor’s Center and take a guided tour or explore independently.
+Be sure to stop by Block 14 to get a glimpse into daily life at Manzanar.

 Hot Springs Jackpot